 As the importance of digital information and networks grows, cyber security is of high importance and remains a corporate priority.
-The type of risks posed include theft of sensitive corporate and personal data, theft or damage to data, threat of hacking for criminal or fraud purposes and potential disruption to infrastructure such as ICT systems, intranet, and our public facing website.
-The National Cyber Security Centre (NCSC) has advised that Cyber risk has been increasing for several years and where possible WMFS has followed the published guidance and achieved accreditation with Cyber Essentials.
-Pockets of global instability heighten the risk of cyber-attacks, and this has been experienced by the organisation through 'spoofing' emails from Russian email domain addresses.
+The type of risks posed include theft of sensitive corporate and personal data, theft or damage to data, threat of hacking for criminal or fraud purposes and potential disruption to infrastructure such as ICT systems, intranet, and public facing website.

+The National Cyber Security Centre (NCSC) has advised that Cyber risk has been increasing over time and have published the NCSC Cyber Assessment Framework.
+Where possible WMFS has followed the published guidance and will be increasing compliance by working within the prescribed frameworks and standards.